-A 30-day public review process was held in November, 2020.
+A 30-day public review process was held in December, 2020.
 It included a public review meeting.
-Any comments received during this time will be included in the Appendix.
+No comments were received during this time.

 Section III.
 Assessment of Past Goals and Actions

 An Analysis of Impediments to Fair Housing Choice for the Cities of Rome and Utica was last completed in 2008.
 The conclusions drawn from this report are outlined in the following narrative.